input-output-hk/cardano-rt-view/doc/getting-started/building-rt-view-from-sources.md

 ```
 nix-build -A cardano-rt-view
 ```
-After that, you will see a link `result` in the repository directory, this link points to the program.
-For example, on Linux you will see something like this:
+After that, you will see a link `result` in the repository directory.
+This link points to the program.
+For example, on Linux, you will see something like this:

 ```
 result -> /nix/store/xnff4qfrpxrsgwnfwc2i6jx5pj8bq3xi-cardano-rt-view-exe-cardano-rt-view-*